jonathanxu/CP.TwitterClient/README.md

 #### Touch and Segue

 Wire 3 separate touch events for reply, retweet, and faovite.

 Use `CPTimelineViewController.tableView:didSelectRowAtIndexPath` for segue into tweet detail view.
+This is accomplished with a manual segue, otherwise it would add a segue button to UITableViewCell and mess up layout.